vandepol/Liberty-Feature-Repo/README.md

 The instructions for creating this from scratch are found here: https://github.com/WASdev/tool.lars
+Here we just package the binaries
+(Future updates may include multi stage build to build the LARS product first and then package it, however there we minor modifications to the server.xml required)

 Note:  This repo DOES NOT contain the Liberty features.
 They are too large and I don't want to host IBM content publically.
 You can download the feature here: https://www-945.ibm.com/support/fixcentral/swg/selectFixes?parent=ibm~WebSphere&product=ibm/WebSphere/WebSphere+Liberty&release=All&platform=All&function=fixId&fixids=wlp-featureRepo-*&includeSupersedes=0

 When you download them, you can unzip them into a folder called featureRepo19004 for example, then when you run a docker build it will pick those up from there.

-Modifying the Dockerfile for newer feature repositories should be very simple, just download the newer version of the files and
+Modifying the Dockerfile for newer feature repositories should be very simple, just download the newer version of the files and replace 19004 with the version you downloaded.

 To build the docker contain just run:
 `docker build . -f Dockerfile19004 -t liberty-feature-repo:19.0.0.4`